 Many chemical products kill and/or repel lice including fipronil and selamectin.
 While pharmaceuticals are very effective, a less toxic option is a lime-sulfur dip.
 While it may have a few side effects (such as the smell of sulfur and a short-term yellow tinge to your pet's fur), it works quite well.
-Dips should be repeated each week for up to six weeks.
+Discuss frequency of the dips for lice with your veterinarian.

-It's also helpful to use a fine-toothed lice comb or flea comb to remove dead lice and sticky nits from your dog's fur.
+It can also be helpful to use a gentle shampoo and fine-toothed lice comb or flea comb to remove dead lice and sticky nits from your dog's fur.
 Sanitize combs after each use.
 Dispose of any bedding, brushes, or cloth toys that a pet infected with lice has used, and if possible, have any furniture they use frequently, such as chairs or rugs steam cleaned.

 How to Prevent Lice

 If you do take your dog to shows, competition events, daycares, or obedience schools, check the location ahead of time to be sure it's clean and well managed.
 If you take your dog to a groomer, inquire about how the grooming equipment is cleaned and sanitized in between clients.
 Consider requesting an on-the-spot treatment which can reduce the likelihood of lice infestations.

 Are Dog Lice Contagious to Humans?

 You cannot get lice from your family dog.
 Head lice that we see in school-aged children are a different species of lice.
 People do not get lice from dogs; nor do dogs get lice from people.
 Lice are species-specific parasites.
 Human lice need human blood to survive; dog lice need dog blood and so on.